Japan’s 5 Biggest Festivals in August

 Date: 2 to 7 August

-Nebuta Festival (ねぶた祭り) is one of the biggest Japanese festivals held in Aomori Prefecture.
-This spectacular and dynamic festival attracts over 3 million people every year.
+Aomori Nebuta Festival (青森ねぶた祭り) is one of the biggest Japanese summer festivals held in Aomori Prefecture.
+This spectacular and dynamic festival take places for 5 days from 2 to 7 August every year and attracts over 3 million people every year.

 The festival features gigantic floats called “Nabuta”, in brave warriors figure.
-Every evening during the festival, there is a parade with illuminated NEBUTA floats carried thorough the city by carriers and dancers in traditional costumes (called Haneto).
-There is no parade on the last night (7th), but there will be spectacular fireworks.
+Every evening during the festival, there is a parade with illuminated NEBUTA floats carried thorough the city by carriers and dancers in traditional costumes called Haneto.
+There is no parade on the last night of the event (on 7th August), but fireworks event is held at the port as a grand finale.

 2. Akita Kanto Festival, Akita